If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 There's a whole lotta words here, but not enough pictures.
 Please fix this.

 Pokémon FireRed and LeafGreen are remakes of the first two Pokémon games, Red and Green.
-Aside from the graphics and interface being upgraded to that of Ruby and Sapphire, the games received many new elements, most notably the Sevii Islands.
+Aside from a graphical overhaul, features from Ruby and Sapphire were carried over, alongside many new elements, most notably the Sevii Islands.

 Hmmm...